khanghh/cas-go/README.md

 ```

 ### 2. Copy and edit the configuration
-Edit config.yaml to match your environment (database, Redis, ports, etc).
+Edit config.yaml to match your environment.
 ```bash
 cp config.example.yaml config.yaml
 ```
 ### 3. Setup environment and run
-Make sure you stack have MySQL and Redis running then start the server.
+Make sure your stack have MySQL and Redis running then start the server.
 ```bash
 ./build/bin/cas-server --config ./config.yaml
 ```